SKindij/JavaScript-Reference-Guide/OBJECTS/README.md

 >    console.log( prices ); //=> {banana: 46, orange: 78, apple: 24}
 > ```

+&emsp; Maps can be useful in many different business or industrial contexts where you need to store and manipulate collections of key-value pairs.
+Maps can be used...
++ to store and manipulate large collections of data for analysis, such as in data processing pipelines or statistical analysis tools.
++ to store and manage the state of various components or elements on the page, such as form inputs or modal dialogs.
++ to manage the routing and navigation of web applications, storing information such as route parameters and query strings.
++ to implement caching and memoization strategies, where the results of expensive computations are stored in a Map for fast lookup on subsequent calls.
++ to store and manipulate graphs and their associated data structures, such as adjacency lists or edge weights.
++ to store and manipulate dictionaries and other language models used for text analysis and generation.

 &emsp; **Set** - collection for storing unique values (without keys) of any type.
 (_this is a non-indexed collection, you can put an element there, but you can't get it_)
 > ``let valuesSet = new Set([iterable]);`` - _values of [iterator object] are copied to Set_